This publication highlights the family businesses in Kuwait as such businesses represent significant weight and impact on local economics.

 The family businesses in Kuwait in particular and the GCC in general began to pay attention to succession plans as part of their strategies for managing their business for the long run.

-Recently, a significant shift has been monitored in the tendencies in family businesses to identify the best methods and the appropriate options to develop plans for transferring powers and inheritance.
+Recently, a significant shift has been monitored in the tendencies of family businesses to identify the best methods and the appropriate options to develop plans for transferring powers and inheritance.

 Time for Succession Planning in Family Businesses

-The Islamic Shri’a specifies the details of inheritance.
-However, inheritable business needs prior planning that comply with the Islamic Shri’a while at the same time determine the mechanism by which the business can continue operating in the future.
+The Islamic Shari’a specifies the details of inheritance.
+However, inheritable business needs prior planning that complies with the Islamic Shri’a while at the same time determining the mechanism by which the business can continue operating in the future.

 Corporate Governance in Family Businesses

 Companies Decree-Law No. 25 of 2012 as amended by Law No. 97 of 2013 has been issued in Kuwait to require, in Article 216, business entities to apply the corporate governance rules issued by the relevant local regulators.

 - Central Bank of Kuwait (CBK) for banks

 - Capital Markets Authority (CMA) for shareholding companies

 Although family businesses are not subject to the control of these regulatory bodies, such businesses can be guided by the rules and principles of corporate governance and adopt the voluntary and optional application of such rules as these rules constitute a good and solid foundation for sound management in the relations of partners from the same family away from emotions and disparity in experience and capabilities.